 Hammond walked into free agency and picked up a one-year deal with the Minnesota Wild for $650,000, and then the Buffalo Sabres, playing in the AHL both seasons.
 He is currently unsigned for the 2020-21 season.

 Sam Girard has had the biggest impact early on for the Avalanche.
 On a defensive corps that didn’t have much behind Erik Johnson and Tyson Barrie (since traded to the Toronto Maple Leafs), Girard has worked his way onto the top pairing for the Avs.
 A top pairing that the Denver Post’s Mike Chamber’s calls a perfect defensive pairing, a big, in-your-face defenseman and a small, skilled, puck-moving defenseman.
 (From: “Chambers: Erik Johnson and Sam Girard are a perfect pairing for the Avalanche” – Denver Post – 10/07/18).

 Speaking to Chambers, Johnson raves about Girard’s ability, “He’s so skilled, so smart.
 You maybe worry about a guy that size playing D but he’s so smart and elusive.
 He knows when the forecheck is coming.
 He knows when to dip out of traffic when he’s in trouble.
 He’s got a really good head on his shoulders.”
 (From: “Chambers: Erik Johnson and Sam Girard are a perfect pairing for the Avalanche” – Denver Post – 10/07/18).

-At just 20 years old, Girard looks to be a fixture on the Avalanche’s top line for years to come.
-So far in his young career, he has five goals and 28 points in 87 games between the Predators and Avs, including 15 points coming on the power play.
-As the Roberval, Quebec native continues to improve and enter his prime, Girard is a piece of this trade that will keep paying off for Colorado.
+Girard looks to be a fixture on the Avalanche’s top line for years to come.
+He’s secured his stop on the top line and has become one of the best pieces involved in this trade.
+As the Roberval, Quebec native continues to improve and enter his prime, Girard will keep paying off for Colorado.

-Other than the injury, Kamenev hasn’t really been able to settle in anywhere for the past few seasons.
+Other than the injuris, Kamenev hasn’t really been able to settle in anywhere for the past few seasons.
 Since 2015, the Russian centre has played in games for the Milwaukee Admirals, San Antonio Rampage, Colorado Eagles, Predators and Avalanche.
-Now that he’s getting a good look in Denver, the team hopes that he finds his stride.
+He currently is playing with SKA St. Petersburg of the KHL.

 The first-round conditional pick from Ottawa in this trade became a 2019 pick when the Senators drafted Brady Tkachuk fourth overall in 2018.
 The condition was that the Sens could either send their 2018 or 2019 pick to Colorado.
-By using the pick on the feisty winger, the pick shifted to next year’s draft.
-They will also be able to use the Senators’ third-round pick in the coming draft.
+By using the pick on the feisty winger, the pick shifted to 2019, where they also had the Senators third-round pick.

-The only draft pick used so far was Nashville’s second-rounder in 2018.
-In fact, the Avalanche traded the pick to the Penguins for third and fifth-round picks (64th and 146th) in the 2018 draft.
+Nashville’s second-rounder in 2018 was actually traded to the Penguins for third and fifth-round picks (64th and 146th) in the 2018 draft.
 They selected goaltender Justus Annunen and defender Danilla Zhuravlyov with those two picks.